 Another do-it-yourself option is the burn method.
 This may be used alone or in conjunction with one of the two stump removal methods listed above.
 The supplies you’ll need to burn your stump include:

-Step 2: Pour kerosene or fuel oil the holes.
-Soak the tree stump completely, allowing the porous wood to absorb the fuel.
+Step 2: Pour kerosene or fuel oil into the holes.
+Soak the tree stump thoroughly, allowing the porous wood to absorb the fuel.